MicrosoftDocs/entra-docs/docs/identity/monitoring-health/howto-configure-diagnostic-settings.md

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Security Administrator](../role-based-access-control/permissions-reference.md#security-administrator).
 1. Browse to **Identity** > **Monitoring & health** > **Diagnostic settings**.
 The **General** settings appear by default.
-1. Any existing diagnostic settings that have already been configured appear in the table.
+1. Any existing diagnostic settings appear in the table.
 Select **edit settings** to change an existing setting, or select **Add diagnostic setting** to create a new setting.

     ![Screenshot of the Microsoft Entra diagnostic settings page.](media/howto-configure-diagnostic-settings/diagnostic-settings-start.png)